SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 **Elementalist:** You summon the forces of the four elements: Water, Earth, Fire and Air.
-You choose one element: You always have 3 Armor against it and your attack spells based on it are enhanced.
+You choose one element: You always have 3 Armor against it and you can perform an elemental attack that does Enhanced damage at the cost of 1 Fatigue.

-**Enchanter:** You have sharpened your magic ability to seduce and charm mundane creatures with your words.
-You can hypnotize an intelligent creature by holding a trinket and speaking directly to him/her.
+**Bard:** You have sharpened your magic ability to charm and confuse.
+You can hypnotize an intelligent creature with an artistic performance.
 The creature is dazed and confused until a WIL Save is passed.
+Your Grimlore also contains knowledge of the arcane and history.

 Character creation: